-- Eligible Service members may receive up to 36 months of education benefits. - Monthly benefits are paid directly to Service members. - Benefits are based on the type of training, length of service, category, any college fund eligibility, and contributions to the \$600 buy-up program. - Rates (amount allowed monthly) are established annually and are the same nationwide, not based on the location of the school. - MGIB-AD may not cover all the expenses associated with a course or education; tuition or fees not covered by MGIB are the member's responsibility.
+- Eligible Service members may receive up to 36 months of education benefits. - Monthly benefits are paid directly to the student. - Benefits are based on the type of training, length of service, category, any college fund eligibility, and contributions to the \$600 buy-up program. - Rates (amount allowed monthly) are established annually and are the same nationwide, not based on the location of the school.
+The rate payable while on active duty cannot exceed the tuition and fees charged for the program. - MGIB-AD may not cover all the expenses associated with a course or education; tuition or fees not covered by MGIB are the member's responsibility.